unoplatform/uno/doc/articles/features/using-the-uno-sdk.md

 # Using the Uno.Sdk

-Uno Platform projects use the Uno.Sdk package designed to keep projects simple, yet configurable.
-It import the `Microsoft.Net.Sdk` (and the `Microsoft.Net.Sdk.Web` for WebAssembly).
+Uno Platform projects use the Uno.Sdk package that is designed to keep projects simple, yet configurable.
+It imports the `Microsoft.Net.Sdk` (and the `Microsoft.Net.Sdk.Web` for WebAssembly).

 This document explains the many features of this SDK, and how to configure its behavior.